-Computer Operator exam is conducted with three stages in two phases.
-In first phase, the written exam is given for 50 marks.
+Computer Operator Exam is conducted with three stages in two phases.
+In the first phase, the written exam is given for 50 marks.
 Questions are objective type and candidates choose the correct answers from among the four available options.

 How are the successful candidates selected

 Because, to be successful, you need to score highest in all the exams – written exam, practical exam and interview.
-There are almost three times more candidates selected than is vacant seats; the competition is even more stiff.
+There are almost three times more candidates selected than is vacant seats; the competition is even stiffer.

 Marks on Written Exam Counts

-Though the exam is conducted in two different phases, the marks in written plays a vital role, because the successful candidate is selected by aggregate marks.
-If you have greater difference in score than others in written exam, you have a bit more comfortable space.
+Though the exam is conducted in two different phases, the marks in written play a vital role, because the successful candidate is selected by aggregate marks.
+If you have a greater difference in score than others in written exam, you have a bit more comfortable space.

-Because you performed best on practical exam does not guarantee your success, if you were weaker in written exam.
-So, for those who scored low in written exam but got their name published should prepare even better and focus more to score highest possible marks in practical exam.
+Because you performed best on the practical exam does not guarantee your success, if you were weaker in written exam.
+So, for those who scored low in written exam but got their name published should prepare even better and focus more on scoring highest possible marks in practical exam.

 Nepali Typing’s Been More Important

-There used to be 5 marks Nepali typing and 5 marks English typing, but after the recent update in syllabus, the weight of Devanagari typing is increased.
-Now there is 15 marks and you can’t ignore it no more!
+There used to be 5 marks Nepali typing and 5 marks English typing, but after the recent update in the syllabus, the weight of Devanagari typing is increased.
+Now there are 15 marks and you can’t ignore it any more!